 Example of the Scale of Green Bond Purity

 The investment team evaluates both developed and emerging markets and forms allocation decisions based on their in-house investment views.
 Nikko AM believes the exposure to emerging markets is an attractive addition and differentiator to other Green Bond portfolios and an alpha opportunity.
-The team will invest actively and rebalance emerging market and developed market allocation based on market conditions.
+The team will invest actively and rebalance emerging market and developed market allocations based on market conditions.

 Due to the availability of Green Bond paper in the SSA investment universe, it is the intent of the investment team to invest as close as possible to 100% of the Fund in Green Bonds.
-In situations, where it is not possible to achieve access to desired Green Bonds on direct issues, the investment team will utilise FX overlay to allow for efficient portfolio risk management.
-In addition to supranationals, Nikko AM would consider purchasing government issued Green Bonds and local authorities.
+In situations, where it is not possible to achieve access to desired Green Bonds on direct issues, the investment team will utilise an FX overlay to allow for efficient portfolio risk management.
+In addition to supranationals, Nikko AM would consider purchasing government issued Green Bonds and from local authorities.